kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ### Code Thaw

-Code thaw removes the release cycle merge restrictions and replaces the two queries with one single query.
-We remain in this state until the next code freeze.
+Code Thaw removes the release cycle merge restrictions and replaces the two queries with one single query.
+We remain in this state until the next Code Freeze.

 ```yaml
   - repos: